wso2/ETAC/outlooks/AI4Integration_outlook.md

 8. Business Automation—use of AI to automate business operations
 9. API MarketPlace—use of AI to provide recommendations and ratings in API marketplaces

-A detailed discussion about each use case is included in the appendix.
+A detailed discussion about each use case is included in the [Use Cases of AI Within the Integration Domain](https://github.com/wso2/ETAC/blob/master/usecases/ai-integration-usecases.md).

 While there also are specific use cases of AI in other domains, like marketing and sales, as well as for creating new products and revenue streams, these are out of the scope of this discussion.